axelvaldez/radical-companies/_posts/Blog/2022-07-16-traffic-lights-vs-roundabouts.markdown

   style="text-align:center; "
   src="/assets/img/traffic-lights.svg"
   width="70%"
-  alt="Traffic lights towers in the US, Europe, and Mexico: all pretty ugly."
+  alt="Traffic lights hanging from power cables in the US, Europe, and Mexico: all pretty ugly."
  >
- <p>Roundabouts could be homely, too, but mostly they are not.
-They usually match their surroundings, are very artistic, and can even be flamboyant.
-They don’t cost as much to “install” and maintenance, if any, is minimal.
+ <p>Roundabouts could be homely, too, but for the most part, they are not.
+They usually match their surroundings, can be very artistic, and even be flamboyant.
+They don’t cost as much to &ldquo;install&rdquo; and maintenance, if any, is minimal.
 Most importantly, <em>the drivers manage their operation</em> according to what’s happening: sometimes they go in and other times they wait for other cars or pedestrians.
-There’s no bureaucracy to fight and the only “influence” that counts is that of the people at the intersection.</p>
+There&rsquo;s no bureaucracy to fight and the only &ldquo;influence&rdquo; that counts is that of the people at the intersection.</p>
   <img
    style="text-align:center; "
    src="/assets/img/roundabouts.svg"
    width="70%"
    alt="Roundabouts in matching their surroundings, artistics, and flamboyant.
 All very interesting and good looking."
   >
  <p>The point, of course, is not the money saving for the local government or the time savings for drivers.
-The important thing is that in Roundabouts <em>people don’t need an “authority” to tell them how to proceed</em>, they can figure out how to deal with what they see in the place, at the moment.</p>
+The important thing is that in Roundabouts <em>people don&rsquo;t need an &ldquo;authority&rdquo; to tell them how to proceed</em>, they can figure out how to deal with what they see in the place, at the moment.</p>
- <p>Roundabouts represent decentralized decision-making, as in the c0-management model, and Traffic Lights centralized, corruptible, decision-making, as in the FIAT system we live in.</p>
+ <p>Roundabouts represent decentralized decision-making and traffic lights represent centralized, corruptible, decision-making, as in the <span class="_paradigm">FIAT</span> system we live in.</p>

-<h1 style="font-size:50px; font-family:Courier New, monospace; text-align:center; margin: 60px 0 20px 0; ">RELATED</h1>
+<h1 class="_section">RELATED</h1>
  <ul>
   <li><span style="font-size:smaller; ">RADICAL</span> COMPANIES,</li>
    <ul>